 We strive to be a very inclusive school.
-There are no restrictions to access around the school.
+There are no restrictions for Students to access the whole school site.
 For further detail please refer to the accessibility plan, which is our strategies for improving access to our buildings, grounds, curriculum and communications.